anamariaelek/anamariaelek.github.io/index.md

 <p></p>

-I’m a PhD student at <a href="https://www.crg.eu/" target="_blank">Centre for Genomic Regulation (CRG)</a> in Barcelona, Spain, in the group of <a href="https://www.sebepedroslab.org/" target="_blank">Arnau Sebé Pedrós</a>.
-I am interested in comparative genomics and gene regulation, which I'm studying in the context of cell type evolution in early metazoans.
+I am a PhD student at <a href="https://www.crg.eu/" target="_blank">Centre for Genomic Regulation (CRG)</a> in Barcelona, Spain, in the group of <a href="https://www.sebepedroslab.org/" target="_blank">Arnau Sebé Pedrós</a>.
+I am interested in comparative genomics and gene regulation, which I am studying in the context of cell type evolution in early metazoans.
 To this end, I am analyzing single cell transcriptomics and chromatin profiling data, and using it to model cell type specific gene regulatory logic.

 <img src="static/images/chord.png" alt="compartive-cell-types" class="centerimage" width=250>

-I obtained my Master of Science degree from the University of Zagreb, Croatia, whee I worked in the <a href="http://www.bioinfo.hr" target="_blank">Bioinformatics Group</a> and developed <a href="https://www.bioconductor.org/packages/release/bioc/html/coRdon.html" target="_blank">coRdon</a>, a Bioconductior package for the analysis of codon usage.
+I obtained my Master of Science degree from the University of Zagreb, Croatia, where I worked in the <a href="http://www.bioinfo.hr" target="_blank">Bioinformatics Group</a> and developed <a href="https://www.bioconductor.org/packages/release/bioc/html/coRdon.html" target="_blank">coRdon</a>, a Bioconductior package for the analysis of codon usage.
 Later I also worked as a bioinformatician in the Genomics Facility at <a href="https://www.icr.ac.uk/" target="_blank">The Institute of Cancer Research</a> in London, UK.

 <img src="static/images/cordon.png" alt="codon-usage" class="centerimage" width=250>